 Working in the industry for over 10 years I’ve seen clients with all types of email addresses.
-Its important to think about what you are choosing for an email address.
-Email may be the first contact a potential customer has with your organization.
-Does your email address match the idea you want customers to have of your brand?
+Its important to think about what message your email address is sending your potential customers.
+Email may be the first contact a person has with your organization.
+Does your email address match the brand message you are trying to convey to your customers?

 Choosing an Email that Suits your Brand